-To demonstrate the potential of our model for therapeutic target detection, we employed a MR analysis approach to identify potential upstream regulators of progression signature.
-We selected and validated activated MRs since they might serve as potential therapeutic targets.
-Loss of HMGA1 and PA2G4 compromised tumor adaptation to the primary sites and dissemination to distant sites in vivo, and in vitro assays further confirmed compromised abilities of these cells to proliferate, migration and adhesion to BMSCs indicating a role for HMGA1 and PA2G4 as progressionrelated MM addictions and loss of both genes compromised the overall ability of tumor cells to overcome each bottleneck in metastasis process.
-Although HMGA1 has been implicated in oncogenic transformation, invasion and metastasis in various cancers54-60, its role in pathogenesis and progression of MM is largely unknown.
-Similarly, PA2G4 has been reported as a regulator for proliferation, but its role in cancers has being paradoxical61-64.
-Here, we report for the first time that HMGA1 and PA2G4 were sequentially activated along human MM progression in a public dataset65 and might play key roles in regulating dissemination of MM tumor cells within BM microenvironment, and potentially as markers and therapeutic targets for progression.
+To demonstrate the potential of our model for therapeutic target detection, we employed a MR analysis approach to identify potential upstream regulators of the progression signature.
+We selected and validated activated MRs, since they might serve as potential therapeutic targets.
+Loss of HMGA1 and PA2G4 compromised tumor adaptation to the primary sites and dissemination to distant sites in vivo, and in vitro assays further confirmed compromised abilities of these cells to proliferate, migrate, and adhere to BMSCs, indicating a role for HMGA1 and PA2G4, as progression-related MM additions and loss of both genes compromised the overall ability of tumor cells to overcome each bottleneck in metastasis process.
+Although HMGA1 has been implicated in oncogenic transformation, invasion and metastasis in various cancers,54-60 its role in pathogenesis and progression of MM is largely unknown.
+Similarly, PA2G4 has been reported as a regulator for proliferation, but its role in cancers has being paradoxical.61-64 Here, we report for the first time that HMGA1 and PA2G4 were sequentially activated along human MM progression in a public data set65 and might play key roles in regulating dissemination of MM tumor cells within BM microenvironment, potentially as markers and therapeutic targets for progression.

 Although both HMGA1 and PA2G4 were validated to be important for MM progression, the gene expression networks regulated by them are very different.
-Loss of HMGA1 but not loss of PA2G4 caused reduced expressions of CD38, FANCF and LBR, which are activated genes identified from progression signature, and both genes could only inhibit some of the repressed genes (LGMN, SIRT2 and TIPARP) in progression signature.
-This is in line with our clonal tracking observations that tumor clones at metastatic sites had much reduced diversity but they still exhibited marked differences with some clones dominate disseminated sites over others.
-In other words, we could observe significant tumor heterogeneity from primary tumors to the metastatic sites, which gives rise to subclones that possess an evolutionary advantage over the others within the tumor environment, as manifested by distinct gene expression patterns, metabolism, motility, proliferation and metastatic potential.
+Loss of HMGA1, but not loss of PA2G4, caused reduced expression of CD38, FANCF, and LBR, which are activated genes identified from the progression signature, and both genes could only inhibit some of the repressed genes (LGMN, SIRT2, and TIPARP) in the progression signature.
+This is in line with our clonal tracking observations that tumor clones at metastatic sites had much reduced diversity but still exhibited marked differences, with some clones dominating disseminated sites.
+In other words, we observed significant tumor heterogeneity from primary tumors to the metastatic sites, which gives rise to subclones that possess an evolutionary advantage over the others within the tumor environment, as manifested by distinct gene expression patterns, metabolism, motility, proliferation, and metastatic potential.

-Recent studies showed that tumors are more than insular masses of proliferating cancer cells^{1,66,67}.
-Instead, they are complex tissues composed of multiple distinct cell types participating in heterotypic interactions with one another^{4,46,68-70}.
-One of the limitations of current model is lacking an intact immune system, while it is technically and experimentally challenging to perform bone chip modeling in syngeneic immune competent mice, we found a permissive BM stromal environment is crucial, without which dissemination is not achievable.
-Indeed, coculture of patient BMSCs with MM cells increased the malignant potential of MM cells as manifested by significantly enhanced proliferation, migration and adhesion.
+Recent studies showed that tumors are more than insular masses of proliferating cancer cells.
+1,66,67 Instead, they are complex tissues composed of multiple distinct cell types participating in heterotypic interactions with one another.
+4,46,68-70 One of the limitations of current model is lacking an intact immune system, while it is technically and experimentally challenging to perform bone chip modeling in syngeneic immune competent mice, we found a permissive BM stromal environment is crucial, because without it, dissemination is not achievable.
+Indeed, coculture of patient BMSCs with MM cells increased the malignant potential of MM cells, as manifested by significantly enhanced proliferation, migration, and adhesion.
 It will be interesting to further explore the specific components of stromal compartment and their biological functions in driving dissemination to accelerate our understandings of the complex BM environment in the future.

-In conclusion, we established a novel xenograft mouse model termed PrEDiCT to track clonal dynamics and dissemination of MM, and further validated HMGA1 and PA2G4 as potential drivers.
-Our model is unique in its ability to largely mirror the phenotypic, cellular and mechanistic features of myeloma progression, in the context of the BM stromal microenvironment.
-It constitutes a powerful platform for studying tumor cell and microenvironmental alterations in myeloma progression, while providing new opportunities for investigation of mechanisms underlying these events where therapeutic target discovery or drug screening can be further performed.
+In summary, we established a novel xenograft mouse model termed PrEDiCT to track clonal dynamics and dissemination of MM, and we further validated HMGA1 and PA2G4 as potential drivers.
+Our model is unique in its ability to largely mirror the phenotypic, cellular, and mechanistic features of myeloma progression in the context of the BM stromal microenvironment.
+It constitutes a powerful platform for studying tumor cell and microenvironmental alterations in myeloma progression while providing new opportunities for investigation of mechanisms underlying these events where therapeutic target discovery or drug screening can be further performed.